 What Is To Be Done: The True Spirit of Self-Care

-When we’re resourced in our own lives, we become a resource for our communities, fostering those deep connections that we need so badly.
+When we’re resourced in our own lives, we become a resource for our families, friends, intimate partners, and communities, fostering those deep connections that we need so badly.
 We become available for inspiration to effect change in ways that matter to us and others.
 We can help to heal the world as well as ourselves.

 For most of our history on this planet we lived closely-attuned to our natural environment, experiencing all of its cycles and changes as if they were a part of us.
 But according to the EPA, the average American today spends 93% of their life indoors.
 93%.